Richard Chichester Mason: Death and legacy

 R.C.
 Mason died on 22 July 1869 at "Rutledge" in Fauquier County, Virginia at age 76.
 By 1880, Mason's son Beverley Mason had recovered the Dogue Run property and lived at a house he built on the hill.
 The property is now a Fairfax County park and nature preserve known as Huntley Meadows Park.

 Marriage, children and descendants

-Mason married Lucy Bolling Randolph, also of the First Famillies of Virginia through her father Colonel Robert Randolph, on 14 May 1816 at "Eastern View" plantation in Fauquier County, Virginia.
+Mason married Lucy Bolling Randolph, also of the First Families of Virginia through her father Colonel Robert Randolph, on 14 May 1816 at "Eastern View" plantation in Fauquier County, Virginia.
 Lucy would bear sixteen children including: